A Developer's Guide to Amply's Event-Based Targeting and Triggering

 02 Mar 2025

 Modern mobile apps need more than feature flags and static configurations.
 They need campaign orchestration — the ability to show the right message to the right user at precisely the right moment.
-Amply's SDK gives you a powerful rules engine that evaluates targeting and triggering conditions on-device, using JsonLogic expressions against real-time datasets.
-No server round-trips.
-No latency.
-Just instant, context-aware campaigns.
+Amply's SDK evaluates targeting and triggering rules on-device against the configuration it has already fetched, so firing a campaign does not wait on a network round-trip.

-This guide walks you through every targeting and triggering feature available in the Amply SDK.
+This guide walks you through every targeting and triggering feature available in the Amply admin panel.
 By the end, you'll understand how to compose rules that select your audience (targeting), choose the perfect moment (triggering), and control frequency so campaigns feel helpful rather than intrusive.

 Understanding Targeting: Selecting Your Audience